Gee Whiz-z-z-z-z-z-z: Plot

-The cartoon begins with the title sign and the Coyote hiding behind it, before the Road Runner speeding past.
-As he comes by, the Coyote runs right after him but gets hit by a truck (with the card on which the main producers of the cartoon are shown), and just the moment Wile E is hit, even a box falls on him with Charles M. Jones' name.

-The Coyote angrily throws the box away and his mock genus/species name in faux-Latin (Eatius Birdius) is shown.
-He runs right again after Road Runner (Delicius Delicius), but the speedy bird takes a rectangular U-turn and the Coyote runs through the smoke and stops midway, wondering where the Road Runner went.
+The cartoon begins with the title sign and Wile E. Coyote hiding behind it, before the Road Runner speeding past.
+As he comes by, the Coyote runs right after him but gets hit by a truck (with the card on which the main producers of the cartoon are shown), and at just the moment Wile E. is hit, a box falls on him with Charles M. Jones' name.
+The Coyote angrily throws the box away and his mock Binomial nomenclature in Dog Latin (Eatius Birdius) is shown.
+He runs right again after Road Runner (Delicius-Delicius), but the speedy bird takes a rectangular U-turn, and the Coyote runs through the smoke and stops midway, wondering where the Road Runner went.
 The Road Runner speeds through the plateau roads in the background and right next to the away-looking Coyote, beeps at him and runs away again.
-Wile E holds up two signs saying "EGAD" and two exclamation marks; before dropping them, he sits on the ground and plans his schemes.
+Wile E. holds up two signs saying "EGAD" and two exclamation marks; before dropping them, he sits on the ground and plans his schemes.